Gman9000/Gman9000.github.io/README.md

-## Welcome to GitHub Pages
+## Welcome to Granville's Readme!
+I will be updating the readme with links to each hw

-You can use the [editor on GitHub](https://github.com/Gman9000/Gman9000.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.
+Here is the Link to Homework #1 [CLICK HERE](https://Gman9000.github.io/GranvilleCreativeWeb.github.io/gj506HW1.html) to view

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.